Dr. Ginette Lafrenière

 B.A.
 (Laurentian), M.A.
 (Université de Sherbrooke), M.S.S (M.S.W.)
 (Laurentian), Ph.D.
 (McGill).

-The guiding philosophy behind her work through SIRG is etched in the belief that universities should be of service to the communities in which they operate.
-To this end, Dr. Lafrenière has recently written a book on the merits of university-community development based on her experiences of organizing a community garage sale within the FSW which won an inclusion award by the Festival of Neighbourhoods in 2010.
+The guiding philosophy behind her work through SIRG and the MCHL is etched in the belief that universities should be of service to the communities in which they operate.
+To this end, Dr. Lafrenière has recently written a manuscript on the merits of university-community development based on her experiences of organizing a community garage sale within the FSW which won an inclusion award by the Festival of Neighbourhoods in 2010.